bluesky/tiled/docs/source/explanations/structures.md

 the disparate internal storage mechanisms (e.g. Parquet for tables and zarr for arrays) and present the user with a smooth homogeneous interface for data access.
 Composite structures do not support pagination and are not recommended for "wide" datasets with more than ~1000 items (columns and arrays) in the namespace.

+`bytes`-family children are permitted in a composite container -- they participate in the flat namespace like any other child, listed via `composite.keys()` and accessed via `composite["blob_key"]` -- but they are **silently skipped** by `composite.read()` because opaque byte payloads have no `xarray.Dataset` representation.
+Downloading a bytes child nested inside a composite works through the same per-asset path used for top-level bytes
+nodes: `GET /asset/bytes/{composite_key}/{blob_key}?id=N`.
+Naming a bytes child explicitly in `composite.read(variables=[...])` raises a clear error rather than silently producing an empty slot, so typos surface immediately.